Sled Sicamous

 A.S.T.
 Level 1 Canadian Avalanche Association accredited course.

-Here is your chance to get the Avalanche Safety Training and knowledge that all mountain riders should have.
+Get the Avalanche Safety Training and knowledge that all mountain riders should have.
 Gain the skills and knowledge that may not only prevent an unexpected avalanche, but also what to do if disaster strikes.
 These skills may very well save lives, yours or someone your with.